Oh boy! This year went by so fast.

 But instead of packaging our 12-month journey into the Piktochart acronym, I will try to be more mindful of your time by keeping it short with just PIKTO.

 For the ones of you who prefer data over text, we have put together a handy infographic summarizing our year in numbers.
+You could also create your own infographic by signing up on Piktochart for free.

 2020 marks nine years of Piktochart’s existence